Jisalascaceres/Novelty-Detection-in-Human-Machine-Interaction-through-a-Multimodal-Approach/README.md

 The embedders used in the research were:

-- [X] For the audio [X-Vector](https://huggingface.co/pyannote/embedding) (You have to register)
+- [X] For the audio [X-Vector](https://huggingface.co/pyannote/embedding) (Registration needed)
 - [X] For the images [FaceNet](https://github.com/faustomorales/keras-facenet)

 ## Dataset

-To reproduce the experiments, it is necessary is to download the 3 datasets used:
+To reproduce the experiments, it is necessary to download the 3 datasets used:

 - [X] [AveRobot](http://mozart.dis.ulpgc.es/averobot/)